googleprojectzero/sandbox-attacksurface-analysis-tools/README.txt

 Also see help for various commons such as Get-NtProcess, Get-NtType or New-File.

-The tools can be built with Visual Studio 2017.
-It's possible to also build NtApiDotNet and NtObjectManager with .NET Core 2.0/PowerShell Core 6.0 by building the specific project files.
+The tools can be built with Visual Studio 2019.
+It's possible to also build NtApiDotNet and NtObjectManager with .NET 5.0 building the specific project files.

-In order to build for PowerShell Core 6.0 you first need to build the .NET Framework version of the module, or pull the latest version of NtObjectManager from the PowerShell Gallery.
-Next build the .NET Core version of the module using the dotnet command line tool:

-dotnet build NtObjectManager\NtObjectManager.Core.csproj -c Release

-Now copy the files NtObjectManager.dll and NtApiDotNet.dll from the output folder to the folder Core inside the original NtObjectManager module module directory.

 Thanks to the people who were willing to test it and give feedback:
 * Matt Graeber